RubyLearning/blog/content/post/2007/04/19/colourcode-in-ruby.md

 ---
-title: "ColourCode in Ruby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-19"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-04-19
+layout: post
+title: ColourCode in Ruby
 ---

 [ColourCode](http://22bits.exofire.net/browse/code/colourcode) is a
 syntax highlighter.
 It can read in a source file and generate a syntax-highlighted version in various formats.
 ColourCode is written in